dakujem/toru/readme.md

 Accept and eliminate elements based on a callable predicate.
 When the predicate returns _truthy_, the element is accepted and yielded.
-When the predicate returns _falsey_, the element is rejected and skipped.
+When the predicate returns _falsy_, the element is rejected and skipped.

 The predicate signature is
 ```php